 - iv.
 Requirements for recognizing and mandatory reporting suspected abuse, neglect or exploitation of any individual: - a) To the DBHDD; - b) Within the organization; - c) To appropriate licensing agencies (Healthcare Facility Regulation) and for in home services (Adult Protective Services); and - d) To law enforcement agencies. - b.
 Within the first sixty (60) days from date of hire, all staff having direct contact with individuals shall receive training in the following which shall include, but not be limited to: - i.
 Person centered values, principles and approaches; - ii.
 A Holistic approach for providing care, supports and services for the individual; - iii.
 Medical, physical, behavioral and social needs and characteristics of the individuals served; - iv.
 Human Rights and Responsibilities (); - v.
 Promoting positive, appropriate and responsive relationships with persons served, their families and stakeholders; - vi.
 The utilization of: - a) Communication Skills (); - b) Behavioral Support and Crisis Intervention techniques to de-escalate challenging and unsafe behaviors (); - Nationally benchmarked techniques for safe utilization of emergency interventions of last resort (if such techniques are permitted in the purview of the organization) (); and - d) The Georgia Crisis Response System (GCRS) to access crisis services. - vii.
-Ethics, and Cultural Diversity Policies; - viii.
+Ethnic, and Cultural Diversity Policies; - viii.
 Fire safety (); - ix.
 Emergency and disaster plans and procedures (); - x.
-Techniques of Standard Precautions, including: - a) Preventative measures to minimize risk of HIV: - b) Current information as published by the Centers for Disease Control (CDC); and - c) Approaches to individual education. - xi.
+Techniques of Standard Precautions, including: - a) Preventative measures to minimize risk of HIV; - b) Current information as published by the Centers for Disease Control (CDC); and - c) Approaches to individual education. - xi.
 First aid and safety; - xii.
 BCLS including both written and hands on competency training is required; - xiii.
 Specific individual medications and their side effects (); - xiv.
-Suicide Prevention Skills Training (such as AIM, QPRP); and - xv.
+Suicide Prevention Skills Training (such as AIM, QPRP); - xv.
 Ethics and Corporate Compliance training is evident. - xvi.
-Training to work with individuals who have co-occuring /are dually diagnosed, as appropriate. - c.
-A minimum of 16 hours of training must be completed annually to include the trainings noted by an asterisk () in 11.b. (iv, vi, viii, ix). - 13.
+Training to work with individuals who have co-occurring /are dually diagnosed, as appropriate; and - xvii.
+Training provided on proper body mechanics for lifting/transferring/positioning as a basic requirement to assist in performing activities of daily living safely.
+In addition, prior to working with each individual, training on the individualized specific condition as written in each individual's care plan protocol should be conducted, if applicable. () - xviii.
+A minimum of 16 hours of training must be completed annually to include the trainings noted by an asterisk () in 12.b. (iv, vi, viii, ix, xiii, xvii) - 13.
 The organization details in policy by job classification: - a.
 Training that must be refreshed annually; - b.
 Additional training required for professional level staff; and - c.
 Additional training/recertification (if applicable) required for all other staff. - 14.
-Regular review and evaluation of the performance of all staff is documented at a minimum annually by Managers who are clinically, administratively and experientially qualified to conduct evaluations on the staff's Knowledge, Skills & Abilities (KS &A) to deliver person-centered services. - 15.
-It is evident that the organization demonstrates administration of personnel policies without discrimination.
+Regular review and evaluation of the performance of all staff is documented at a minimum annually by managers who are clinically, administratively and experientially qualified to conduct evaluations on the staff's Knowledge, Skills & Abilities (KS &A) to deliver person-centered services.

+15. It is evident that the organization demonstrates administration of personnel policies without discrimination.